Lizw14/Super-CLEVR/README.md

 # Super-CLEVR
-Code for paper "Super-CLEVR: A Virtual Benchmark to Diagnose Domain Robustness in Visual Reasoning"
+Code release for paper "Super-CLEVR: A Virtual Benchmark to Diagnose Domain Robustness in Visual Reasoning".

+The repository will be updated once the paper is accepted.